CLOSE X

 The ICJS Faculty Seminar

 The ICJS Faculty Seminar is a week-long residency in Baltimore that equips faculty who teach in North American colleges, universities, or seminaries with resources for teaching interreligious topics.
 These participants join ICJS scholars in intense study and discussion on a select topic that changes each year.
-The goal of the Faculty Seminar is to prepare assist visiting faculty in teaching these materials to students at their home institutions and to bring an interreligious approach to their teaching and their research.
+The goal of the Faculty Seminar is to assist visiting faculty in preparing to teach these materials at their home institutions and to incorporate an interreligious approach into both their teaching and research.

 The 2025 Faculty Seminar, No Church | No State: Religious Experiments in Imagining the World Otherwise, will be held at ICJS in Baltimore from August 3–7, 2025.
 It will be co-facilitated by Heather Miller Rubens, Ph.D. of ICJS and Winnifred Fallers Sullivan, Ph.D. of Indiana University, Bloomington.